-The David and Margaret Home for Children was established as an orphanage in 1910, by the Woman’s Home Missionary Society of the Methodist Episcopal Church.
+The David and Margaret Home for Children was established as an orphanage in 1910, by the Woman’s Home Missionary Society of the Methodist Episcopal Church (and now is in a covenant relationship with the United Methodist Women national office).
 Mr. and Mrs. Henry Kuns of La Verne had donated an old hotel on 17 ½ acres of land.
 David & Margaret is named in memory of Mr. Kuns’ parents and son.

 · In 1925, Mr. Kuns donated more land and funds to build a larger and safer facility for the children.
 This all-concrete building today houses administration and various program offices.
 For many years, much of the land was used as a working farm, which helped to feed the children and to support the agency’s expenses.

 · In 1946, the decision was made to no longer accept children under six years of age.
 In 1967 the Board voted to phase out care of boys to become a treatment center for adolescent girls.

 · A specialized on-grounds school opened in 1964.
 The Joan Macy School now serves the majority of our residents, as well as students referred from surrounding school districts.